privacybydesign/pbdf-website/pages/en/irma-explanation.md

   insurance account numbers, type of insurance, etc.
 * internet service providers and telecom operators, for: email addresses, phone numbers, IP-addresses
-* the Facebook's / Google's / Apple's / Amazon's / Microsoft's of this
+* the Facebooks / Googles / Apples / Amazons / Microsofts of this
   world for login data
 * big or small web-shops, with loyalty cards and custom numbers, with associated status, coupons, etc.
 * companies and other organizations, for attributes as a basis for fine-grained role-based access management
 * hospitals and other healthcare organizations, for regulating access via attributes, not only for healthcare professionals, but also for patients
-* block chain initiatives, for authentication of users and their roles
+* blockchain initiatives, for authentication of users and their roles
 * military organizations, for all their different ranks and (security) compartmentalizations and clearances, and for members of special forces whose identifying data are typically not revealed